ctron/csaf-walker/README.md

 # CSAF Walker

-"Walk" CSAF data from a remote server, allowing on to work with the data.
+"Walk" CSAF data from a remote server, allowing one to work with the data.

 ## From the command line